Kota

 February 2, 2024

-If you’re self-employed, you're not eligible for Illness Benefit in Ireland.
-But you do have other options available.
+As a self-employed person, while you're not eligible for Ireland’s Illness Benefit, your employees might be.
 Read on for more details and explore your options.

 Trevor Gardiner